OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 #### Creation / Validation of the token

-Use of the token ciphering during the creation and the validation of the token.
+Use the token ciphering handler during the creation and the validation of the token.

 Load keys (ciphering key was generated and stored using [Google Tink](https://github.com/google/tink/blob/master/docs/JAVA-HOWTO.md#generating-new-keysets)) and setup cipher.